-This course investigates the nature and process of Christian leadership emergence and development that usually last for one's life time.
-Students will be able to be sensitive to the call for ministry and service and to effectively develop their Christian life and career as leader.
+This course investigates the nature and process of Christian leadership emergence and development that usually last for one's lifetime.
+Students will be able to be sensitive to the call for ministry and service and to effectively develop their Christian life and career as leaders.
 The content of this course will be contextualized and applied to today's ministry.